List of FIFA World Cup hosts: 2002 FIFA World Cup

 The 2002 FIFA World Cup was co-hosted in Asia for the first time by South Korea and Japan (the opening match was held in South Korea and the final was held in Japan).
 Initially, the two Asian countries were competitors in the bidding process.
 But just before the vote, they agreed with FIFA to co-host the event.
 However, the rivalry and distance between them led to organizational and logistical problems.
 FIFA has said that co-hosting is not likely to happen again, and in 2004 officially stated that its statutes did not allow co-hosting bids.
-This policy has since been overturned as the 2026 World Cup will be hosted jointly by the United States, Mexico, and Canada.
+This policy has since been overturned as the United States, Mexico, and Canada were chosen to be joint hosts for the 2026 World Cup.